 - Post-vaccination serological testing in the case of Hepatitis B administration, if performed for travel reasons. - Provision of certification of immunisation (for example, confirmation of Meningitis ACWY135 administration). - 4.9 Some practices may keep private supplies of vaccines as stock items and may invoice the patient for the cost of the drug directly.
 Practices may prefer to ask the patient to take a private prescription to a community pharmacist who will supply the vaccine to the patient.
-Patients should be advised to compare prices as there may be variation in the amount that individual pharmacies will charge to supply the vaccine is administered to the patient. - 4.10 The legal position relating to vaccines for travel that are administered as a private service in an NHS setting has been reviewed by the MHRA.
+Patients should be advised to compare prices as there may be variation in the amount that individual pharmacies will charge to supply the vaccination.
+It is essential that the cold chain is maintained until the vaccine is administered to the patient. - 4.10 The legal position relating to vaccines for travel that are administered as a private service in an NHS setting has been reviewed by the MHRA.
 NHS PGDs cannot be used for the administration of travel vaccines within a private travel clinic operating in a GP practice.
 For those working in an NHS setting, a Patient Specific Direction (PSD) should be written for any vaccines provided for travel that are not available on the NHS.
-For those working in the private sector a PGD can be used for all travel vaccines. (www.nathnac.org)
+For those working in the private sector a PGD can be used for all travel vaccines. (www.gov.uk)